JoeyHendricks/python-benchmark-harness/README.md

 - Measuring the end to end performance of your code.
 - Profiling your code with CProfile.
 - Collecting system resource utilization.
-- make automated decisions about the performance of your code.
+- Automated decisions about the performance of your code.

 By removing as many obstacles between you and performance testing your code.
 QuickPotato hopes to enable you to get fast feedback about the speed of your code.